Piespork/Notebook/Module 4/Object Biography/readme.md

 # Object Biography
-- The pictures of the 3D-printed model can be found on Imgur: https://imgur.com/a/n5YwR
+- Details on the model can be found at: https://github.com/Piespork/Notebook/tree/master/Module%202/Object-biography

+- The physical model was made at Carleton University, in the library's Discovery Centre, using a 3D-printer.
-- The model being printed is my own design and can be found at: https://sketchfab.com/models/349104360bfc4595b0a885a73e4cad1d
+- The model is made of a white plastic.